scylladb/scylladb/docs/operating-scylla/security/security-checklist.rst

 Reduce the Network Exposure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Ensure that Scylla runs in a trusted network environment.
+Ensure that ScyllaDB runs in a trusted network environment.
-A best practice is to maintain a list of ports used by Scylla and to monitor them to ensure that only trusted clients access those network interfaces and ports.
+A best practice is to maintain a list of ports used by ScyllaDB and to monitor them to ensure that only trusted clients access those network interfaces and ports.
 The diagram below shows a single datacenter cluster deployment, with the list of ports used for each connection type.
 You should periodically check to make sure that only these ports are open and that they are open to relevant IPs only.
 Most of the ports' settings are configurable in the scylla.yaml file.
-Also, see the list of ports used by Scylla.
+Also, see the list of ports used by ScyllaDB.

 .. image:: Scylla-Ports2.png

-The Scylla ports are detailed in the table below.
-For Scylla Manager ports, see the `Scylla Manager Documentation <https://manager.docs.scylladb.com>`_.
+The ScyllaDB ports are detailed in the table below.
+For ScyllaDB Manager ports, see the `ScyllaDB Manager Documentation <https://manager.docs.scylladb.com>`_.

 .. include:: /operating-scylla/_common/networking-ports.rst